 - Sialography: parotid conditions - eg, duct stones, sialectasis.

-- Fine needle aspiration: parotid tumours.
+- Fine-needle aspiration: parotid tumours.

 - The essential aspect of management in primary care is to make an accurate diagnosis.
 The management will then depend on the identified cause of facial pain.

 - The first-line treatment for atypical facial pain is a tricyclic antidepressant such as amitriptyline.
 Fluoxetine and venlafaxine can also been considered.
-Peripheral subcutaneous field stimulation may be an alternative for patients with intractable pain.

 - Facial pain persisting for more than three months.